telerik/reporting-docs/knowledge-base/export-data-to-multiple-worksheets.md

 ## Description

-Telerik Reporting Excel rendering extension exports report to Excel workbook into a single worksheet in Excel workbook.
+Telerik Reporting Excel rendering extension exports a report into a single worksheet in Excel workbook.
 How to export report content to multiple worksheets.

 ## Solution